 This laid-back camp has a rustic style that places you firmly in the African bush, using dark wood, burnt-orange fabrics and authentic African ornaments.
 Set among doum palms next to the seasonal Ewaso Nyiro River, it has 14 spacious canvas tents, each with a private deck and plunge pool.
-Vervet monkeys scamper overhead (make sure to lock your tent) and, true to its name, elephants often pass right through camp.
+Vervet monkeys scamper overhead (make sure to lock your tent) and, true to its name, elephant often pass right through camp.

 The main mess tent is made of canvas and has open sides leading to a spacious deck where à la carte lunches and dinners are served.
 Just in front of it is a boma area where you can sit around a campfire when the stars come out.

-Game drives with local guides give you a chance to see the reserve’s large herds of elephant and seek out the Northern Five (gerenuk or giraffe antelope, Grevy’s zebra, reticulated giraffe, besia oryx and Somali ostriches) — rare subspecies that are only found in northern Kenya.
+Game drives with local guides give you a chance to see the reserve’s large herds of elephant and seek out the Northern Five (gerenuk or giraffe antelope, Grevy’s zebra, reticulated giraffe, beisa oryx and Somali ostriches) — rare subspecies that are only found in northern Kenya.

 Bush walks are a good alternative to a game drive, giving you a chance to stretch your legs and notice smaller aspects of the bush you’d otherwise miss.
 And, you can visit a nearby Samburu village to see the way of life in this remote region.